rsizem2/kaggle-notebooks/README.md

 # README

-This notebook contains my work relating to Kaggle Learn courses and their associated competitions.
+This repository contains backups of various Kaggle notebooks made using the new ["Save to Github"](https://www.kaggle.com/discussions/product-feedback/295170) feature.

 ## Reference Notebooks